March 9, 2026

 You know, even if it gets broken down, it's not going to be a free ride.
 But the glyphosate that's left over, I suspect, that survives and doesn't get into combustion because of a poorly tuned engine or, you know, when it's idling.
 I mean, there's ways in which the glyphosate can escape, evaporate into the air before it gets to combustion, I suspect.

 And that's all sort of theoretical.
-But Brazil did a study a couple years ago where they looked at glyphosate contamination in nanoparticles in the air, and they looked in the areas, agricultural areas where they were heavily using glyphosate, and sure enough, they found it.
-Then they looked in the city where they weren't, there was no agriculture, looked in the city, and they found almost the same levels in the city.
+But Brazil did a study a couple years ago, where they looked at glyphosate contamination in nanoparticles in the air.
+And they looked in the areas, agricultural areas where they were heavily using glyphosate.
+And sure enough, they found it.
+Then they looked in the city where they weren't, there was no agriculture looked in the city.
+And they found almost the same levels in the city.

 Dr. Stephanie Seneff: And I talked a little bit about it in my book.
 In my book, I have a whole chapter on glyphosate and the immune system.
 It's quite fascinating.
-And I think that glyphosate is causing this severe disruption of the innate immune system, the innate system, not the adaptive.
+And I think that glyphosate is causing severe disruption of the innate immune system, the innate system, not the adaptive.
 The adaptive is where you get the antibodies.
 And our whole program on COVID is geared towards getting people to produce sky high antibodies to the spike protein, you know, through the vaccination program.
 That's the goal.

 And it works really well.
 The vaccine is producing incredibly high antibody response, typical of what you would get with severe disease.
 People who get a mild case hardly even develop any antibodies to the spike protein in a normal situation.
 But it's a severe disease that produces super high antibodies.
 And that's what you get with the vaccine.
 It acts like your body reacts as if it's been exposed to severe, a severe case of COVID.

 This gets a little bit technical, but it's very interesting, I think.
-And the collagen-like stalk is an amino acid sequence that looks like collagen.
+And the collagen like stalk is an amino acid sequence that looks like collagen.
 And collagen has this especially unique property of having long, long sequences of what's called GXY, GXY, GXY, GXY, where every third amino acid is a glycine residue.

-Tremendous levels of glycine in collagen.
-And collagen itself is the most common protein in the body.
-25% of the body's proteins are collagen.
-Collagen's the glue, you know, it's in the joints, it's in the bones, it's in the brain, it's like the thing that holds the body together and cushions the joints.
+It's like the thing that holds the body together and cushions the joints.
 And collagen has this beautiful triple helix crystal structure that depends on those glycines every third amino acid.
 Glyphosate goes in, I believe, and this is the big argument in my book, substitutes for that glycine at random places in the molecule and prevents the collagen molecule from folding correctly into this triple helix structure, which then messes up its properties in a big way.
 So it does the same thing to these collagen-like stalks on these proteins that are very important for the immune system.
 And a group of them are these surfactants that are produced in the lungs.
 And those surfactants grab viruses and trap them.
 So when those things are broken, the virus can't be trapped.
-It goes in.
-Wow.
+It goes into the lungs and it has a field day because it can't be trapped.

-TalkToMeGuy: And so that makes me jump to asking about we have an elevated rate of liver, fatty liver issues.
+TalkToMeGuy: Wow.
+And so that makes me jump to asking about we have an elevated rate of liver, fatty liver issues.
 Right.
 Is glyphosate in that mix?
 Is glyphosate one of the factors in there?
 Absolutely.

 Dr. Stephanie Seneff: And that's another chapter in my book.
 I have a whole chapter on the liver.
 I had a lot of fun with the liver.
 Every chapter was a challenge.
 I'll tell you, the gut chapter was the hardest one to write, but I was pleased with the outcome.
 It took me a long time to kind of work that story out.